korentomas/Download-Springer-Textbooks/README.md

 ![Download ZIP](https://i.imgur.com/nXGislt.jpg)

-2. This is what the folder "spring_textbooks" should look like
+2. This is what the folder "spring_textbooks" should look like.
+Run "download_textbooks_1.0.exe".

 ![Folder](https://i.imgur.com/IxBhbyO.jpg)